English

 What’s next?

 The timing makes things complicated.
-With major events ahead, The Mongolz face strict roster-lock rules: they can’t sign players from The Huns, the country’s second-best team, nor anyone already qualified for the Major.
-That leaves a narrow list of options, but a few clear scenarios emerge.
+With major events ahead, The MongolZ face strict roster-lock rules: they can’t sign players from The Huns, the country’s second-best team, nor anyone already qualified for the Major.
+That leaves a narrow list of options, and for now, The MongolZ have decided to use controlez as a stand-in for IEM Chengdu.

 read more